-At Coffs Harbour City Council, we share the community's passion and pride in the Coffs Harbour region.
+At City of Coffs Harbour, we share the community's passion and pride in the Coffs Harbour region.
 We are committed to working together to celebrate the Coffs lifestyle and preserve our natural environment.
 Council is committed to creating great places to live, work and play across the Coffs Harbour region.